Getting slow server response times on GoDaddy?

 You can also use the Blackhole For Bad Bots plugin which blocks most common spam bots.
 It has a perfect 5 star review, and works by creating a hidden rule on your site.
 If bots disobey that rule, they will be blocked immediately.
 Googlebot and the “good bots” are whitelisted.

-Some features of WordPress aren’t located in the dashboard, but are still active on your site.
-Most people don’t need them and they can consume server resources.
-Perfmatters lets you go through these features and disable ones you don’t use, even on per post/page basis.
-You probably don’t need most of them:
+Some WordPress features aren’t found in the dashboard but are still active on your site.
+Most people don’t need them and they can consume resources.
+Perfmatters lets you disable features you don’t use, even on per post/page basis (asset loading).
+You likely don’t need most of them.